CartoDB/documentation/app/content/angular/getting-started.md

 ng serve
 ```

-And you will be able to access the application in the following URL:
+And you will be able to access the application using the following URL:

 `https://localhost:4200`